gitlabhq/gitlabhq/doc/user/project/pages/index.md

 With GitLab Pages you can have a website live at no cost.

-Your files leave in a GitLab project's [repository](../repository/index.md), from which you can deploy [static websites](#explore-gitlab-pages) to the GitLab Pages server.
+Your files live in a GitLab project's [repository](../repository/index.md), from which you can deploy [static websites](#explore-gitlab-pages) to the GitLab Pages server.
 GitLab Pages supports all static site generators (SSGs).